 Separate Modifications were proposed to address two different defects.
-By keeping the Modifications separate, the possibility of the two Modifications being interdependent was eliminated.
+By keeping the Modifications separate at the time they were raised, the possibility of the two Modifications being interdependent was eliminated.
 However, as both Modification solutions developed, it became apparent that a single solution would address both defects.
-Therefore, the P363/4 combined Workgroup proposes to amalgamate P363 and P364 into a single Modification for efficiency.
-For more detail, please see section three of this paper.
+Therefore, the P363/P364 combined Workgroup proposed amalgamation of P363 and P364 into a single Modification for efficiency.